orchetect/swift-state-machines/README.md

 }
 ```

-There are various ways to check state and interact with the started resources.
-Here are a few basic examples:
+There are various ways to check the current state and interact with managed resources.
+These are a few basic examples:

 ```swift
 extension MyService {